bartTC/django-actual-admin-docs/docs/index.md

 # django-actual-admin-docs

-Render Markdown documentation directly in the Django admin `/admin/`.
+Render Markdown documentation directly in the Django admin`.

 - Support for nested subfolders
 - Comprehensive Markdown format (link to which spec)